RussellBrand/dag-python/README.md

 # DAG -- directed acyclic graph

-Demonstration of using Test Driven Development (TDD) in python using pytes to creat a library of variants of directed acyclic graphs.
+Demonstration of using Test Driven Development (TDD)

+in python using pytest

+to creat a library of variants of directed acyclic graphs.